Banner Image

 Key Takeaways

-• Network monitoring provides real time visibility into device health, link performance, and traffic patterns.
+• Network monitoring provides real time visibility into device health, link performance, and traffic patterns, reducing downtime and speeding troubleshooting.

-• Active probing, passive analysis, and log collection work together for complete coverage.
+• Active probing (SNMP, ping) and passive analysis (NetFlow, logs) work together for complete coverage.

-• Modern monitoring must extend to cloud, SaaS, and remote VPN users in addition to on premises infrastructure.
+• Modern monitoring must extend to cloud environments, SaaS applications, and remote user VPNs, not just on premises gear.

-Explore FatPipe Solutions Request a Demo Talk to an Expert
+Explore EnterpriseView Request a Demo Talk to an Expert